Ulcerative Colitis Treatment in Ayurveda

 Diagnosis of Ulcerative Colitis

-Before starting the treatment for this disease, various tests can help your doctor to diagnose UC.
+Before starting the ulcerative colitis natural treatment, various tests can help your doctor to diagnose UC.
 Tests to diagnose ulcerative colitis often include:

 - Stool test: A doctor examines your stool for blood, bacteria, and parasites.

 - Endoscopy: A doctor uses a flexible tube to examine your stomach, esophagus, and small intestine.